 You will run out of power unaware.
 The Li-ion battery technology gives you a long-lasting battery that is quick to recharge.
 It has a docking station that stops automatically when fully charged.

 The batteries have a carrying capacity.
 The speed variance ranges from 5,000 to 28,000rpm, leaving room for matching the proper speed with multiple applications.
-The 8V lithium-ion battery has a high capacity, and a 360-degree grip zone gives you a soft grip when operating the rotary tool.
+The 8V lithium-ion battery has a high degree, and a 360-degree grip zone gives you a soft grip when operating the rotary tool.
 That gives you control and comfort at the same time.
 The quick collet lock allows you to make fast accessory changes.

 Dremel 8050 is a versatile tool for engraving, polishing, sanding, and cutting material.
-The cordless rotary tool comes with 18 high-quality Dremel accessories that leave you with the necessary accessories needed to complete your projects.
+The cordless rotary tool comes with 18 high-quality Dremel accessories that leave you with the necessary accessories to complete your projects.
 The tool accessories come in a separate bag, and they are organized.
 The slim body extends the time of usage with comfort.

 - Maximum performance